risk-first/website/menagerie/Complexity-Risk.md

                                                       (25)
 ```

-**Connectivity** is also **Complexity**.
-This carries over into software too:  because heavily connected software is more complex than less-connected software, it is harder to reason about and work with, and the reason programs with greater connectivity are harder to work with is that changing one module potentially impacts many others.
+For defining our graphs, **Connectivity** is also **Complexity**.
+And this carries over into software too:  heavily connected code is more complex than less-connected code.
+It's also harder to reason about and work with because changing one module potentially impacts many others.
 Let's dig into this further.

 ## Hierarchies and Modularisation